-So far we have analyzed the action principle for gravity in the first order formulation with two possible boundary conditions.
-We have seen that the action principle is well defined for a suitable choice of boundary terms even in the case when topological terms are incorporated.
 In this section we shall consider some of the information that comes from the covariant Hamiltonian formulation.
 In particular, we shall see how one can define conserved quantities.
-As we have discussed in Secs.~\ref{sec:3.2} and \ref{sec:3.3} there are two classes of quantities, namely those that are generators of Hamiltonian symmetries and the so called Noether charges.
+As we have discussed in Secs.~\ref{sec:2.2} and \ref{sec:2.3} there are two classes of quantities, namely those that are generators of Hamiltonian symmetries and the so called Noether charges.
 We shall then analyze the relation between Hamiltonian and Noether charges for the most general first order gravitational action, focusing on the role that the boundary terms play.
 As one might anticipate, the fact that the boundary terms do not modify the symplectic structure implies that the Hamiltonian charges are insensitive to the existence of extra boundary terms.
 However, as we shall see in detail, the Noetherian quantities {\it do} depend on the boundary terms.
 Specifically, we are interested in the relation of the Noether charge with the energy at the asymptotic region and the energy of the horizon.